osg-htc/collaboration-support/docs/index.md

 ## OSG Collaborations Support

-Welcome to the home page of the OSG Collaboration Support Team!
+Welcome to the home page of the Collaboration Support Team!

 ***